Minimum Distance Approach to Inference with Many Instruments: Introduction

-Given the statistics $T$ and $S$, there are two principled ways of proceeding.
-On the one hand, one can retain the Normality assumption, and use the invariant likelihood---the likelihood based on $T$ and $S$---for both estimation and inference.
-Alternatively, one can drop the Normality assumption and only use a restriction on the first moment of $T$ implied by the model to construct a minimum distance objective function.
+I then drop the normality assumption and use a restriction on the first moment of $T$ implied by the model to construct a minimum distance (\md) objective function.
 This restriction follows from the property of the instrumental variables model that the coefficients on the instruments in the first-stage regression are proportional to the coefficients in the reduced-form outcome regression.
-By studying both of these approaches, this paper derives three main results.
+I use this \md\ objective function to derive three main results.

-First, I show that combining the invariant likelihood with a particular prior on $\lambdan$ yields the random-effects (\re) likelihood of \citet{ci04}, and that maximizing it yields limited information maximum likelihood estimator (\liml) of $\beta$, the coefficient on the endogenous regressor.
-Therefore, the random-effects quasi-maximum likelihood estimator proposed in \citet{ci04} is in fact equivalent to \liml.
-Because the invariant model is locally asymptotically Normal, and the prior on $\lambdan$ will be dominated in large samples, estimation and inference based on the \re\ likelihood will be asymptotically optimal among invariant procedures.
-Therefore, when the errors are Normal, a simple and optimal way of doing inference is to use \liml\ with standard errors based on the inverse Hessian of the \re\ likelihood, which I show has a simple closed form.
+First, I show that minimizing the \md\ objective function with respect to the optimal weight matrix yields a new estimator of $\beta$, the coefficient on the endogenous regressor, that exhausts the information in $T$ and $S$.
+In particular, this efficient \md\ estimator is asymptotically more efficient than the limited information maximum likelihood (\liml) estimator when the reduced-form errors are not normal.
+Standard errors can easily be constructed using the usual sandwich formula for asymptotic variance of minimum distance estimators.\footnote{Software implementing estimators and standard errors based on the \md\ objective function is available at \url{https://github.com/kolesarm/ManyIV}.} The \md\ approach thus gives a simple practical solution to the many-instrument incidental parameters problem.

-Second, I consider estimation based on the minimum distance objective function.
-I show that the \re\ estimator of the model parameters minimizes the minimum distance objective function with respect to a particular weight matrix.
-This weight matrix is optimal if the errors in the instrumental variables model are Normally distributed, but not otherwise.
-I derive a new, more efficient estimator, that minimizes the minimum distance objective function using the optimal weight matrix.
-The standard errors for this efficient minimum distance estimator can be easily constructed using the conventional \an{gmm}/minimum distance formula.
+Second, I compare the \md\ approach to that based on the invariant likelihood---the likelihood, under normality, based on $T$ and $S$.
+I show that, when combined with a particular prior on $\lambdan$, the likelihood is equivalent to the random-effects (\re) quasi-maximum likelihood of \citet{ci04}, and that maximizing it yields \liml.
+Therefore, the random-effects estimator of $\beta$ is in fact equivalent to \liml.
+Furthermore, I show that the \re\ estimator of the model parameters also minimizes the \md\ objective function with respect to a particular weight matrix.
+This weight matrix is efficient under normality, but not in general.